Stronger U.S.-African private-sector engagement is good for the African people, especially women, and it is good for American builders and producers.

 African countries are the largest recipients of MCC’s development assistance, both in the number of partnership agreements and in the amount of assistance provided.
 Of MCC’s 33 signed compacts, or grant agreements, 18 are or have been with sub-Saharan African countries, totaling about $6.2 billion.
 These partnerships span the continent and have included expansions to critical sea ports in Benin and Cabo Verde and roads used for commerce in Ghana, Senegal, Tanzania, and Mozambique.

 Private Sector Partnerships

 MCC and U.S. global development efforts are committed to an investment-led development model that leverages additional sources of financing, including domestic resources and the private sector.

 As part of MCC’s efforts to drive growth and reduce poverty around the world, MCC committed $70 million to support public-private partnerships in partner countries through its Public Private Partnership (P3) Platform.
 African countries alone will receive grants totaling $52 million.
-These investments are expected to generate $1 billion in private-sector investments through 2020, with $750 million of that expected to be invested in Africa.
+These investments are expected to generate $1 billion in private-sector investments worldwide through 2020.

-Regional integration helps create economies of scale, strengthen value chains, and ease the movement of technology and people.
+Regional integration helps create economies of scale, strengthen value chains and the movement of products to market, and increase the mobility of technology and people.
 People, goods and services move across borders, and MCC’s investments should too.
 Regional MCC investments could be a significant U.S. Government tool to increase trade capacity and improve the uptake of AGOA preferences.
-With regional authority, MCC could design programs that significantly improve trade and investment between and among MCC partner countries by promoting economic growth and cross-border engagement – which could result in larger and more harmonized markets for trade and development, and new opportunities for American companies.
+With regional authority, MCC could design programs that significantly improve trade and investment between and among MCC partner countries by promoting economic growth and cross-border engagement–which could result in larger and more integrated markets for trade and development, and new opportunities for American companies.